CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

 13.2 The Provincial Board will establish a Professional Standards Committee (PSC) to act as registrar and to review applications and recommend awarding the CPHR designation in New Brunswick.
 The Professional Standards Committee will report to the Provincial Board at each meeting of the Board.

 13.3 The PSC shall consist of a Chairperson, appointed by the Provincial Board, and additional members as determined by the Board.
 All members of this committee must hold a current CPHR designation and every attempt shall be made to ensure all Chapters and/or regions are represented.

 13.4 The PSC shall meet at least twice a year.
 Additional meetings may be held as required.

-14.1 A notice to repeal or amend the bylaws shall be communicated to the members of the Association no less than 30 days prior to the scheduled date of the AGM.
+15.1 A notice to repeal or amend the bylaws shall be communicated to the members of the Association no less than 30 days prior to the scheduled date of the AGM.

-14.2 The Association has the power to repeal or amend any of these Bylaws by a special resolution.
-This special resolution must be passed by not less than three-fourths of such Members in attendance entitled to vote and are present in person or by proxy, where proxies are allowed, at a special meeting of which notice, specifying the intention to propose the resolution as a special resolution, has been duly given.
+15.3 This special resolution must be passed by not less than three-fourths of such Members in attendance entitled to vote and are present in person or by proxy, where proxies are allowed, at a special meeting of which notice, specifying the intention to propose the resolution as a special resolution, has been duly given.